Tdhtdhtdhtdhtdh: Sound Effects!

 bundled wire support cables.
 And he was like, I wonder what that sounds like when I hit it.

-He hit it with a rock and it made that sound.
+He hit it with a rock. and it made that sound.

-And then he did it at another tower, a radio tower in the Mojave Mojave Desert, and combined those, tweaked them a little bit, and that's how you get that laser blast, which you two can make if you ever see one of those really, really taut cables.
+And then he did it at another tower, a radio tower in the Mojave Desert, and combined those, tweaked them a little bit, and that's how you get that laser blast, which you two can make if you ever see one of those really, really taut cables.

 If you hit that thing with something metal, it'll go, quew.